 Before upgrading your Prusa i3 with Revo Six please read the following safety cautions.

 This is a complete upgrade guide suitable for an original Prusa MK3, MK3S, and MK3S+.
 You will also need Revo Six or Revo Six MK3 Edition.

-You should read through the whole guide before attempting the upgrade to ensure you understand exactly what is required to successfully complete it.
+You should read through the whole guide before attempting the upgrade to ensure you understand exactly what is required to complete it successfully.

 Please note, your printer may vary from the one illustrated in this guide, depending on the model and your own upgrade choices.

 If you have an MK2/2.5 you can still follow this guide but you may want to refer to the Prusa documentation for extruder disassembly as some aspects will vary.

 Please move your extruder to roughly the centre of your bed and around 100mm above the build plate before starting this upgrade, this will give you easier access to the extruder.

 You should also ensure there is no filament loaded and that the printer is unplugged from the power source.

 You should also place a cloth or piece of fabric over your heatbed to give it some protection in case you drop something onto it.

 - 2.5mm Allen Key